AlinaPanasenko/love-quiz/README.md

 ![Header](assets/images/header.png)

 - __Score area__
-  - There is a link that looks like a button that restart the game;
+  - There is a link that looks like a button that restart the game.
+I used the link to avoid conflict with the functionality of the reply buttons;
   - Contains separate counter for correct answers and counter for wrong answers;
   - Area also contains functionality that reflect the number of current questions in relation to the total number of questions.